David Berkowitz: Freund and Diel shooting (January 1977)

-At about 12:40 a.m. on January 30, 1977, secretary Christine Freund (26) and her fiancé, bartender John Diel (30), were sitting in Diel's car near the Forest Hills LIRR station in Queens, preparing to drive to a dance hall after having seen the movie Rocky.
+At about 12:40 a.m. on January 30, 1977, secretary Christine Freund (26) and her fiancé, bartender John Diel (30), were sitting in Diel's car near the Forest Hills LIRR station in Queens, preparing to drive to a dance hall after seeing a movie.
 Three gunshots penetrated the car.
 In a panic, Diel drove away for help.
 He sustained minor superficial injuries, but Freund was shot twice and died several hours later at the hospital.
-Neither victim had seen their attacker.
+Neither victim saw their attacker.

-Police made the first public acknowledgment that the Freund–Diel shooting was similar to earlier incidents, and that the crimes might be connected.
+Police then made the first public acknowledgment of a possible connection between cases, stating that the Freund–Diel shooting was similar to the earlier incidents.
 All the victims had been struck with .44 caliber bullets, and the shootings seemed to target young women with long dark hair.
-NYPD sergeant Richard Conlon stated that police were "leaning towards a connection in all these cases."
-Composite sketches were released of the black-haired Lauria–Valenti suspect and the blond Lomino–DeMasi suspect, and Conlon noted that police were looking for multiple suspects, not just one.
+NYPD sergeant Richard Conlon stated police were "leaning towards a connection in all these cases."
+Composite sketches were released of the black-haired Lauria–Valenti suspect and the blond Lomino–DeMasi suspect, and Conlon noted police were looking for multiple suspects, not just one.

-Voskerichian shooting (March 8)
+Voskerichian shooting (March 8, 1977)

-At about 7:30 p.m. on March 8, 1977, Columbia University student Virginia Voskerichian (19) was walking home from school when she was confronted by an armed man.
+At about 7:30 p.m. on March 8, 1977, Columbia University student Virginia Voskerichian (20) was walking home from school when she was confronted by an armed man.
 She lived about a block from where Freund had been shot.
-In a desperate move to defend herself, Voskerichian lifted her textbooks between herself and her killer, but the makeshift shield was penetrated.
-The bullet struck her head and ultimately killed her.
+In an attempt to defend herself, Voskerichian lifted her textbooks between herself and her killer, but the bullet struck her head and ultimately killed her.

-Press and publicity (March 10)
+Press and publicity (March 10, 1977)

-In a March 10, 1977, press conference, NYPD officials and Mayor Abraham Beame declared that the same .44 Bulldog revolver had fired the shots that killed Lauria and Voskerichian.
-Official documents were later revealed, however, saying that while police strongly suspected that the same .44 Bulldog had been used in the shootings, the evidence was actually inconclusive.
+In a March 10, 1977, press conference, NYPD officials and Mayor Abraham Beame declared the same .44 Bulldog revolver had fired the shots that killed Lauria and Voskerichian.
+Official documents were later brought to the public eye, revealing that while police strongly suspected the same .44 Bulldog had been used in the shootings, the evidence was actually inconclusive.

 The crimes were discussed by the local media virtually every day.
 Circulation increased dramatically for the New York Post and the Daily News, tabloid newspapers with graphic crime reporting and commentary.
-Foreign media featured many of the reports as well, including front page articles of newspapers such as the Vatican's L'Osservatore Romano, the Hebrew newspaper Maariv, and the Soviet Izvestia.
+Foreign media featured many of the reports as well, including front page articles of newspapers such as the Vatican's L'Osservatore Romano, the Israeli newspaper Maariv, and the Soviet Izvestia.